gvwilson/sensibleadventures/cloudherd/cloudherd.md

 What's happened to the *tralpa*?"

 "He's gone to Duck Droppings to tell the king's men about Sergeant Dorbu and his men," Indy said.
-"We thought you'd taken him."
+"He left a note---we thought you'd taken him."

 Disbelief and anger wrestled briefly on Aft's face, and anger won.
 "Me!?
 Why would I do that?"